In the Edit Benefits window, at the bottom, is the Other Benefits grid.

 The age limit is through the designated age.
 For example, entering 16 will cover the patient until their 17th birthday.

-Waiting periods can be set by category from the Edit Benefits window.
+Waiting periods can be set by code from the Edit Benefits window.
 Individual codes can be done using the setup below.
 An effective date is required to be entered in the Insurance plan for the calculations to work.

 Some states or municipalities allow uncovered procedures to be charged at the full UCR fee with no writeoffs.
 Create an Other Benefit to define which procedures or categories are subject to this Exclusion.